-3. Service the air cleaner; refer to Servicing the Air Cleaner (page 15).
+3. Service the air cleaner; refer to Servicing the Air Cleaner (page 14).

-Change the engine oil; refer to Changing the Engine Oil (page 17).
+Change the engine oil; refer to Servicing the Engine Oil (page 15).

-- 4. For storage over 30 days, prepare the machine as follows: - A. Add a petroleum based stabilizer/conditioner to fuel in the tank.
-Follow the mixing instructions from stabilizer manufacturer.
-Do not use an alcohol-based stabilizer (ethanol or methanol).
+- 4. For storage over 30 days, prepare the machine as follows: - Add a petroleum based stabilizer/conditioner to fuel in the tank.
+Follow the mixing instructions from stabilizer manufacturer (1 oz. per gallon).
+Do not use an alcohol based stabilizer (ethanol or methanol).

-Note: A fuel stabilizer/conditioner is most effective when mixed with fresh fuel and used at all times.
+Note: A fuel stabilizer/conditioner is most effective when mixed with fresh gasoline and used at all times.